epogrebnyak/abacus/README.md

    discounts and cashback (offset sales) or others.

-   Retained earnings account name must be specified explicitly in the chart
-   - this way we know where to close accounts at accounting period end.
+   Retained earnings account name must be specified explicitly in the chart (this way we know how to close accounts at accounting period end).

 ```python